fhoedemakers/pico-infonesPlus/README.md

   For use with a USB gamecontroller or up to two legacy NES controllers.
 (No soldering requirerd)

+  You can 3d print your own NES-like case for for this board.
+This does require some soldering.

 [See below to see how to setup your specific configuration.](#Setup)